42-AI/42ai_autonomous_cars/get_data/README.md

 2. Run the car with `run_manual.py` to collect data.
 Run `run_manual.py -h` for the usage.

    If the output folder you provide to the script does not exist or has no session_template.json file, it will be created automatically.
+The session template contains information about the session (event name, track type, ...etc) that are common to all the pictures of this session.

-   This script will record the pictures and create the label for each pictures.
+   The script will record the pictures and create the label for each pictures.
 All the labels will be saved in a single file.
-Each labels will contains the session_template.json data and the hardware_conf data plus information specific to each pictures.
+Each labels will contains the session_template.json data and the hardware_conf.json data, plus information specific to each pictures.
 Example of info specific to each picture
  (the following might not be up to date.
 See **Label Template** chapter for the actual template):
    ```